Green Power Initiative

 What exactly do RECs do to help provide renewable energy to Lewis & Clark?
 The answer to this question is a bit complicated.

 One reality any consumer of electricity must face is that we all get our energy from the same grid.
 In Portland, electricity is supplied by Portland General Electric, which manages a range of energy sources.
-About one-quarter of the energy PGE produces comes from natural gas, one-quarter from coal, one-quarter from hydropower, and roughly four percent from wind.
-The rest is purchased from other suppliers.

 New renewable sources, currently a small fraction of this supply, have their pluses and minuses.
 One very big plus is that they contribute far fewer greenhouse gases to the atmosphere than traditional fossil fuel sources such as coal and natural gas.
 But some of these new renewable sources are intermittent, meaning they don’t supply energy in a steady manner.
 Wind generators, for example, work only when the wind is blowing.
 The current grid requires that more steady sources, such as natural gas or hydro power, be used to bolster these renewables.